 The wizard’s eyes bulged as he clutched at my throat with elderly hands.
-“It’s almost time…can I trust you will continue my work?”
+“It’s almost time.
+Can I trust you will continue my work?”

 “Bring it to me.”
 He said.
-I steadied myself and walked toward the roaring fire.
+I steadied myself at the powerful command and walked toward the roaring fire.

-I donned the silver-lined gauntlets and shuddered as their icy coolness ran up both arms.
-My mind settled while the constant chill permeated deep into my chest.
-Even with the proper protection, I felt the heat of Wordfyre as I lifted the glowing artifact from its crucible.
-It appeared as a typical sixteenth-century writing quill, except for the weight as if it were forged of solid gold.
+I donned the silver-lined gauntlets.
+Their icy coolness ran up both arms until causing a quick shudder across the back of my neck.
+Even with proper protection, I felt the dangerous heat of Wordfyre as I lifted the glowing artifact from its crucible.
+It resembled a typical sixteenth-century writing quill, except for the weight as if it were forged of solid gold.

-Dwoolindor once told me that William Shakespeare had owned it.
-“It’s not the only one in existence,” he mentioned, “but it’s one of my favorite.”

-“There are more of these things?
+Dwoolindor once told me that William Shakespeare had used this very same device.
+“There are more of these things?”
 I had asked, back in the days when I talked way more than I listened.
-He did not answer but I knew it to be true.
-Afterward he instructed me on the importance of a watchful eye and shut mouth.
+He did not answer, but later I learned it to be true.
+There were more of these creations, but they took on a variety of guises.
+Some were used for good, pushing mankind toward an ever higher path of existence, while other of these artifacts were taken into hand as a great counter-weight to crush the rising awareness.
+After I had asked way too many questions, he instructed me on the importance of a watchful eye and shut mouth.

-After revealing the inner-workings of Wordfyre only to me, Dwoolindor left this realm in his own unique way, as wizards tend to do.
+After revealing the history and inner-workings of Wordfyre only to me, Dwoolindor left this realm in his own unique way, as wizards tend to do.
 His departing was epic and not to be told herein.
 You may, however, read this collection of Wordfyre sightings if you seek to know more.